-One of the conditions of development in the approved Bass Lake Hills Specific Plan area is the construction of a 200space PNR facility.
+One of the conditions of development in the approved Bass Lake Hills Specific Plan area is the construction of a 200-space PNR facility.
 Construction of this facility, or the Bass Lake Hills PNR, has been postponed multiple times.
 The project is finally moving forward, however, and construction began in 2023.

-for by the developers and will result in 100 spots, then Phase 2 will be paid for by EDCTA and will consist of constructing an additional 100 spots.
-The facility is intended to serve as a parking area for the east-west pedestrian trail.
+The Bass Lake Hills PNR will be located on the corner of Old Bass Lake Hills Road and the future County Club Extension.
+The facility will be built in two phases; Phase 1 will be paid for by the developers and will result in 100 spots, then Phase 2 will be paid for by EDCTA and will consist of constructing an additional 100 spots.
+The facility is intended to serve as a parking area for the eastwest pedestrian trail.